massenz/execute-module/README.rst

 The code in this repository is **not released under an Open Source license**.

+  This code is (c) 2015 AlertAvert.com.
+All rights reserved.

 This *may* change in due course, but currently the only allowed use is for training and learning purposes: the code is meant to be used by developers of Mesos Modules to learn how to create their own module.

 We explicitly disallow usage of this code, or any derivation thereof, in any commercial software deployed in Production for use by external users